salva133/Vic3-Burgundism/README.md

 - Paul de Lagarde: He promotes völkisch ideologies, emphasizing the superiority of German culture and advocating for its dominance.
 His ideas influence later nationalist and anti-Semitic movements.
 - Houston Chamberlain: He develops racial theories that argue for the superiority of the Aryan race, heavily influencing German nationalist and anti-Semitic thought, particularly in the early 20th century.
 - Heinrich Himmler: He leads the SS and oversees many of the Nazi regime's crimes, including the Holocaust.
 He promotes a twisted view of racial purity and oversees the establishment of concentration camps.
-- Rudolf Sebottendorf: He is a key figure in the Thule Society, which blends occultism and nationalist ideologies.
+- Rudolf von Sebottendorf: He is a key figure in the Thule Society, which blends occultism and nationalist ideologies.
 His ideas contribute to the rise of German nationalism and later influence the nutsi movement.

 [h3] More Flavour [/h3]
 - More flag and name variations depending on enacted laws